BattleBearsDev/BattleBears-NFT-Game-Sync/README.md

     - [Step 4](#Step4): Players use items in gameplay.

 ## General flow <br> <a name="GeneralFlow"></a>
-There are four general steps to load Items Battle Bears (Battle Bear Stars) in the NFT wallet into Battle Bears game.
+There are four general steps to load Items Battle Bears (Battle Bear) in the NFT wallet into Battle Bears game.
 - Players (already have NFT wallet) connect Wallet to Battle Bears Account.
 - After connected Game get item list in players wallet.
 - Game load Battle Bears items in Players NFT wallet in UI Battle Bears Inventory.